CME211/notes/syllabus.md

 ## Office hours
 Formal office hours will be announced *after* the first week of classes has finished.
 We will have an ad-hoc office hour during the first week of class to help answer any questions with HW 0.

-(All office hours, except for Slaven's, will be held in Huang basement, just outside ICME)
+(All office hours will be held in Huang basement, just outside ICME)

 ## Resources